Mindful-In-Nature: Mindfulness and Mental health recovery in the outdoors - 9 week course

 Costs and how to book

-The full cost of this course is £275 per person including all resources, Minibus transport and lunch.
-Thanks to generous support from the Big Lottery Fund, there are funded bursary places available for people experiencing financial hardship.
+The full cost of this course is £275 per person including all resources and transport.
+Thanks to generous support from the National Lottery Community Fund, there are funded bursary places available for people experiencing financial hardship.

 - Low wage/ benefits = Full bursary